Sark during the German occupation of the Channel Islands: 1942

 Another British commando raid, this one intending to land on Sark, Operation Basalt, comprising 12 men arrived on 3–4 October 1942 by MTB with the objective of capturing a prisoner.
 Landing on the east of the island they climbed the cliffs onto the 'Hogs Back' and followed a thin track towards the island's interior.
 The Commandos marked their route with luminous paint to aid their return.
 After looking at one empty house, traversing a valley and climbing to the other side they broke into another house.
-The lady there (Mrs Pittard, recent widow of the Sark Doctor) directed them to the Dixcart Hotel, where after killing a sentry they forced entry and found five sleeping German military engineers.
+The lady there (Mrs Pittard, recent widow of the Sark doctor) directed them to the Dixcart Hotel, where after killing a sentry they forced entry and found five sleeping German military engineers.
 The small force took them prisoners and tied their hands, but the prisoners started shouting and then fighting.
 One German ran away towards the nearby Stock's Hotel where other garrison troops were sleeping.
 The struggle broke into fighting and the others were shot.
 Only one German was taken back to the MTB and the British escaped.
 Three German soldiers died.
 Mrs Pittard was sent to prison in Guernsey for three months. before being deported to Germany.
-The Sark commander, Oberleutnant Stefan Herdt lost his command for fraternization and failure in the commando raid.
+The Sark commander, Oberleutnant Stefan Herdt lost his command for fraternisation and failure in the commando raid.

 A few days after this event Hitler issued his Commando Order whereby Allied commandos would be treated like bandits and eliminated.
-The 1,376 POW’s taken in the recent Dieppe Raid were handcuffed by the Germans, this was followed by handcuffing German POWs in Canada.
+The 1,376 POWs taken in the recent Dieppe Raid were handcuffed by the Germans, this was followed by handcuffing German POWs in Canada.
 Around 100 commandos who were captured in future raids in Europe were executed.

 Now that Sark was a front line in the war, Major Johann Hinkel, the new commander had 13,107 mines laid.
 Access to beaches was blocked and additional troops arrived taking the total to around 500.
 Anti aircraft guns and an anti tank gun were installed on the island.
 The 3.7 cm Pak 36 gun provided defence against shipping as did two 10.5 cm K 331(f) in field positions.

 An Avro Lancaster bomber crashed at night near La Seigneurie on 23 November having run out of fuel.
 Some of the crew had bailed out over France.
 Three RAF men were captured and taken to Guernsey.
 Unlike in the other islands, islanders went outside to look if a plane was heard, as it seemed inconceivable that Sark would be bombed.
-Nobody had an air raid shelter, or a gas mask.
+Nobody had an air raid shelter or a gas mask.